u-root/u-root/integration/README.md

 environment variables, uses pkg/qemu to start a QEMU VM with the correct command line and configuration.

+Files that need to be shared with the VM are written to a temp dir which is exposed as a Plan 9 (9p) filesystem in the VM.
+This includes the kernel and initramfs being used for the VM.

 The test architecture, kernel and QEMU binary are set using environment variables.